fierval/fcnd/motion_planning/README.md

 In `plan_path` we retrieve our local position by calling `global_to_local` (defined in `planning_utils.py`) The coordinates we receive this way are then fed to our `pick_a_start` function, which simply adds the starting position (in this case - the center of the grid) to the graph.

 **Note:** Since all the points on the graph are computed relative to the center, there is no need to offset any of the waypoints!
-Another advantage of adding a bit chaos (or stochasticity) to our ordered life.
+Another advantage of adding a bit of chaos (or stochasticity) to our ordered life.

 #### 3. Set grid start position from local position